 - Application of SIMION 6.0 to Filament Design for Mass Spectrometer Ionization Sources (ASMS 96)

 Published Papers, Articles, and Preprints¶

-This list of articles and papers on SIMION is far from complete.
+This list of articles and papers on SIMION is far from complete, just some ones that have been suggested.
 If you find other references or wish to have an article you published included, please contact us.
 Published papers on SIMION may be referenced as follows:

 ”D. A. Dahl, “SIMION for the personal computer in reflection,” Int.
 J. Mass Spectrom.
 200 (2000) 3. (source: Scientific Instrument Services, Inc., Ringoes, NJ, www.simion.com).”